Thousands of Santa Clauses flood the streets of New York City. Welcome to SantaCon

-(CNN)It's almost Christmas, and what could that means besides lots of food, gifts and ...
+(CNN)It's almost Christmas, and what could that mean besides lots of food, gifts and ...
 Santas?

 Welcome to SantaCon NYC, where thousands of Saint Nicks hit the streets of the Big Apple, donating to charitable causes while dressing up as Santa and visiting bars around the city.